Moving to Grand Arbor: A Decision She Has Never Regretted

 Carol’s first apartment, she soon discovered, was slightly too small, so she quickly moved to her current space, which fits her needs and lifestyle quite nicely.

 “I got an apartment that had a little den, and every room was a little bit larger, and it’s perfect, just perfect,” she said.
 Now, there is room to hang her pictures, sort through belongings, and write stories about the life she and Dave shared together.

 Grand Arbor: Valuing What Is Important In Life

 Life at Grand Arbor is good, Carol said, because living at the center allows her to prioritize what is most important in her life – namely, wellness.
 She goes to classes almost every day and does some exercises in her apartment.
 When she found out she needed some help climbing steps, a personal trainer stepped in almost immediately to offer exercises that increased her mobility and decreased her pain.

 On top of that, her days are great, she said.
 Carol cooks for herself or visits the Pioneer Grill and Bistro whenever she wants a great meal.
 She attends church on Sundays and Bible classes during the week, and she appreciates the staff and has made plenty of friends with her neighbors.
 Besides the swimming pool and storage areas, she appreciates the underground parking, the pool table, and the library with its computers.

 “I am so thankful that my family likes Grand Arbor,” Carol said.
 “They feel that I'm safe here and having a good time, and that’s important to me and to them, too.
 They love to come and visit.”

 Is Senior Living Right for You?

 Carol found that senior living at Grand Arbor suited her needs well – she even volunteers in the memory care household.
-To learn more about Grand Arbor and its many benefits, contact them today at (320)-335-8786 or fill out an inquiry form.
+To learn if senior living is right for you or a loved one, take our short assessment.
+To learn more about Grand Arbor and its many benefits, contact us today at (320)-335-8786 or fill out an inquiry form.